LAST UPDATED: [June 4, 2021]

 The Information We Collect About You

-We collect information about you directly from you , as well as automatically through your use of our Site.
+We collect information about you directly from you and others, as well as automatically through your use of our Sites.

-Information We Collect Automatically.
-We automatically collect the following information about your use of our Site through cookies, web beacons, pixels, and other technologies: your domain name; your browser type and operating system; web pages you view; links you click; your IP address; the length of time you visit our Site; and the referring URL, or the webpage that led you to our Site.
-We may combine this information with other information that we have collected about you, including, where applicable, your personal information Please see the section “Cookies and Other Tracking Mechanisms” below for more information.
+.
+We automatically collect the following information about your use of our Sites through cookies, web beacons, pixels, and other technologies: your domain name; your browser type and operating system; web pages you view; links you click; your IP address; the length of time you visit our Sites; and the referring URL, or the webpage that led you to our Sites.
+We may combine this information with other information that we have collected about you, including, where applicable, your personal information.
+Please see the section “Cookies and Other Tracking Mechanisms” below for more information.